drluckysibanda/drluckysibanda.github.io/_pages/about.md

 Previous qualifications
 ======
+* Ph.D in Management, University of the Western Cape (2025 expected)
-Master of Business Administration (specialisation in Entrepreneurship)<br>
+* Master of Business Administration, Cape Peninsula University of Technology (2021)
-Degree in Business Management<br>
+* Degree in Business Administration, Cape Peninsula University of Technology (2014)
-Diploma in Entrepreneurship
+* Diploma in Entrepreneurship, Cape Peninsula University of Technology (2012)

 Research Experience
 ======